gusutabopb/aioinflux/docs/usage.rst

 Query patterns
 ^^^^^^^^^^^^^^

-Aioinflux provides a wrapping mechanism around :meth:`~aioinflux.client.InfluxDBClient.query` in order to provide convenient access to commonly used query patterns.
+Aioinflux provides a wrapping mechanism around |query| in order to provide convenient access to commonly used query patterns.

 Query patterns are query strings containing optional named "replacement fields"